EDCD/EDDN/docs/Contributing.md

 4. All new Schemas **MUST** comply with all requirements outlined in the [general Schemas documentation](https://github.com/EDCD/EDDN/blob/live/schemas/README-EDDN-schemas.md).
-   If you have a good reason why your new Schema can't and shouldn't comply with any such then consensus will need to be achieved on changing those requirements and/or allowing the exception.
+   If you have a good reason why your new Schema can't and shouldn't comply with these requirements, then consensus will need to be achieved on changing those requirements and/or allowing the exception.
 5. If the data source is a game Journal event then you **MUST** include the `event` key and its value as in the source data.
 This might seem redundant when we mandate a separate Schema for any newly handled Journal event, but